-- Homework reminder - Links to supplemental lessons: Creative Problem Solving, Disclosing Personal Issues and Repentance and Forgiveness in Marriage - Handout about warning signs of physical and emotional aggression (appendix) - Link to ask anonymous questions about marital sexuality
+- Homework reminder - Links to supplemental lessons from anxiouslyengaged.byu.edu: Creative Problem Solving, Disclosing Personal Issues and Repentance and Forgiveness in Marriage - Handout about warning signs of physical and emotional aggression (you will need to copy and create this document from the appendix in the online version of the guidebook on anxiouslyengaged.byu.edu). - A link to ask anonymous questions about marital sexuality (created from Google Forms or free SurveyMonkey account).